guitarvydas/html-larson/doc/larson.md

 The whole system runs on top of a kernel, written in Javascript, consisting of kernel.js and stock.js.

-Summarize the Larson scanner app in this context.

----

 # Larson Scanner App - Component Structure Summary

 The Larson scanner app creates a classic "Knight Rider" style back-and-forth light pattern using a component-based message-passing architecture.
 Here's how all the pieces fit together: